pks5/machineblocks/docs/01_system.md

 mb_params_resolve(config, settings, "key", default)
 ```

 The library does not restrict any parameter to config-only or settings-only at the resolution level.
 Individual block modules may assume certain parameters are always provided in settings, but this is a module-level decision, not a library-level restriction.
+Modules may deliberately use `mb_params_get(settings, ...)` to read only from settings and ignore config for specific parameters.

 ### Parameter Access Variants